dtudk/pythonsupport-page/docs/uninstall/windows/conda.rst

 * You already have the Anaconda distribution installed, but need to switch to Miniconda.

+* You already have the Miniconda distribution installed, but need to switch to Miniforge.

-1. Ensure all shells, command prompts are closed i.e. make sure no files related to Anaconda/Miniconda are open anywhere.
+1. Ensure all shells, command prompts are closed i.e. make sure no files related to Anaconda/Miniconda/Miniforge are open anywhere.

 2. In the ``Search`` tab, search for :menuselection:`Add or remove programs`.